ourfuturehealth/design-system-toolkit/docs/contributing/coding-standards.md

 ## Components

-You can find OFH design system toolkit components in `packages/components`.
+You can find Our Future Health design system toolkit components in `packages/components`.

 Components must use the `.ofh-` namespace.